-These three research axes are interconnected, since methods that are developed in a specific axis are often used in others.
-Moreover, the control of chirality is a common feature of the three axes pursued by the COHA group.
+These three research axes are interconnected, since methods that are developed in a specific axis are often used in others and our projects can be linked to one or more of the 3 research axes.
 For the most recent news about our research, follow us on Twitter or on our personal pages.

 Team Leader – Research director